50 Clever Money-Saving Tips for 2025 (Budget Smarter)

 29) Choose your grocery store wisely.

 Remember what we laid out at the beginning of the post: every $100 you save per month is over $100K after 30 years.
 Is the fancier store really worth it?
 Is it not possible to get good, healthy ingredients too at the cheaper store?
-In some cases, we may be talking about several hundred dollars of difference here.
+In some cases, we may be talking about several hundred dollars of difference here over time.

 30) Shop for food only once per week.